abao1999/panda/README.md

 We also have MLM weights up on HF at https://huggingface.co/GilpinLab/panda_mlm

+We have also released datasets on HF.
+Dataset for our scaled-up training (checkpoints coming soon): https://huggingface.co/datasets/GilpinLab/skew-mixedp-ic16, dataset for scaling law experiment: https://huggingface.co/datasets/GilpinLab/scalinglaw, and original training dataset https://huggingface.co/datasets/GilpinLab/skew40.

-**We are also in the process of scaling up our training and model size, so stay tuned!**
+**We are in the process of scaling up our training and model size.
+We are also working on a larger dataset with improved filtering for chaotic behavior.
+Stay tuned!**

 Paper abstract: